whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 I graduated from Ashoka University where I studied Economics and International Relations and served as a Resident Assistant for two terms.
 After graduating, I joined the Growth Team at School of Accelerated Learning (SOAL), an early stage Edtech start-up.
 At SOAL, I worked across functions of Growth and got a flavour of how alternate education, start-ups and Growth in start-ups work in India.

-I work with Plaksha University's Admissions and Outreach Team right now, setting up their upcoming UG programs.
+I work with Plaksha University's Admissions and Outreach Team right now, working on launhcing their UG programs in 2021.
 Through my experience at Plaksha, I wish to understand the nuances of the formal higher education space in India.

+I also serve on the council of the Ashoka Alumni Association (AAA) as an elected Director.
+Here, I am collectively building the foundations of the Alumni Association of India's foremost Liberal Arts University.

 I wish to start my own venture some day soon.